Pasupathi c/o Rasakkapalayam

-Pasupathi c/o Rasakkapalayam is a Tamil language film directed by K. Selva Bharathy and released on 5 October 2007.
+Pasupathi c/o Rasakkapalayam is a 2007 Indian Tamil language film directed by K. Selva Bharathy.
 It stars Ranjith, Sindhu Tolani, and Vivek.
-The music was composed by Deva.
+The film was released on 5 October 2007.

 Plot

-Pasupathy (Ranjith) lives with his mother in a village and comes to town with the intent of finding a job.
+Pasupathi (Ranjith) lives with his mother in a village in Coimbatore and comes to town with the intent of finding a job.
 He fights against a few thugs and hands them over to police constable Daas (Vivek), following which Daas is promoted to sub-inspector.
-Pasupathy accompanies Daas and his team most of the time.
-Pasupathy's mother is diagnosed with a heart problem, and he is need of 500,000 rupees for the surgery.
-Pasupathy tries in vain to collect money with the help of Daas and Priya (Sindhu Tolani).
+Pasupathi accompanies Daas and his team most of the time.
+Pasupathi's mother is diagnosed with a heart problem, and he is in need of 500,000 rupees for the surgery.
+Pasupathi tries in vain to collect money with the help of Daas and Priya (Sindhu Tolani).